ucfcs/VizCon/concurrency_testing/setup.md

 If you do not have administrative privileges, download the Dr. Memory ZIP, extract it to a specific location, and add that location to your PATH.<br/>

-Note that a good portion of the results with Dr. Memory will be false positives due to issues with MinGW.
-You can ignore any error involving printf or sprintf, for example.
+Note that, if run normally, a good portion of the results with Dr. Memory will be false positives due to issues with MinGW.
+I have added a suppression file by default, which should cut down on false positives, but some may slip through.
+As a general rule, if you see a "__mingw" in a reported stack trace, you can ignore it.

 ## Running